skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 We use specializations if the local variables happen to have an `int` or `double` type.
-We use the `guards` attribute of `@Specialization` to make sure they are only activated if the frame slot has the correct type (or has not yet been initialized).
+We use the `guards` attribute of `@Specialization` to make sure they are only activated if the frame slot has the correct type (or has not yet been initialized, which is represented by the `Illegal` frame slot kind -- that's why each specialization sets the approproate kind, even though it might be redundant).
 If an object is assigned to a given local variable at any time, we stop further specializations, and work on the boxed object exclusively.